Joining InCommon is the first step toward accessing several services:

 Business, education, and research organizations who partner with higher education may join the Federation as Sponsored

 Partners.
-Sponsored Partners must be sponsored by the designated Executive of a current InCommon Higher Education Institution.
+Sponsored Partners must be sponsored by the designated Executive of a current InCommon Higher Education Institution or Research Organization.
 If you are a business or other potential sponsored partner - or if you are a higher education institution looking to sponsor an entity, please review the process for sponsorship.

 - International Organizations of higher education and any international organizations legally established outside the U.S. are welcome to join InCommon.